 You have also made projections:

-- You looked at the Preseem Fixed Wireless Reports for details on the average subscribers by vendors and AP models, and you’ve chosen one or more technologies that fit your intended markets by range, subscriber density, and overall capacity.
+- You looked at the Fixed Wireless Network Report for details on the average subscribers by vendors and AP models.
+You’ve also chosen one or more technologies that fit your intended markets by range, subscriber density, and overall capacity.

-- You modeled low, medium, and high-density areas where you have or will take subscribers and have performed radio network analysis to determine what over the air rates you’ll achieve.
+- You’ve modeled low, medium, and high-density areas where you have or will take subscribers.
+You’ve also performed radio network analysis to determine what over-the-air rates you’ll achieve.
 These rates set a cap on the fastest plans you’ll sell.
 You’ll need to achieve significantly higher per-subscriber over-the-air rates than the plans you sell for best satisfaction.

-- You looked at your local competition’s service plans and chosen what your minimum plan speed will be.
+- You’ve looked at your local competition’s service plans and have chosen what your minimum plan speed will be.

-- You have done real-world testing.
+- You’ve done real-world testing.
 There are many variables in a fixed wireless system.
 A vendor’s spec sheet helps, but nothing beats real-world testing for confirming performance.

-- You are now well on your way to create or modify your Internet speed plan or range of plans.
+- You’re now well on your way to create or modify your internet speed plan or range of plans.

 One temptation is to launch new technology with fast speeds, priced to steer subscribers toward the high end rather than the middle.
-This can work fine… at first.
-But soon, as your access network approaches middle age and counts of subscribers per AP rise, you find yourself unable to add more subscribers at the faster speeds they clamor to buy.
+This can work fine … at first.
+But soon, as your access network approaches middle age and counts of subscribers per AP rise, you find yourself unable to add more subscribers at the faster speeds they crave.
 Naturally, you want to squeeze maximum value out of your network before investing more into upgrading it.
-You have a few options, for example, not exclusive:
+You have a few options: